Starting an Allotment: Top Tips and Tricks

 Some seed suppliers are willing to offer you free samples as an incentive to join the allotment movement.
 Try, www.growfruitandveg.co.uk where you will also find lots of useful hints and tips!

 Our Online Garden Building Planner tool allows you to custom design your own Garden Sheds, buildings and workshops, allowing you to create your ideal allotment aid.
 Additionally, we will provide an immediate quote which you can amend as often as you choose.
-All of our luxury Garden Buildings are bespoke to your requirements - and are also delivered and installed free of charge.
+All of our luxury Garden Buildings are tailored to your requirements - and are also delivered and installed free of charge.

 Alternatively, if you would prefer to speak to someone directly, please do contact us, and one of our team will be more than happy to talk through your requirements with you.
 If you would prefer to experience the luxury service we provide first-hand, you can visit one of our Nationwide Show Centres.